Banegerous/Banegerous/README.md

-👋 Hi, I’m @Banegerous (Matthew Bane), a front end web developer with over ten years of experience in web development & digital markerting.
+👋 Hi, I’m @Banegerous (Matthew Bane), a front end web developer with over ten years of experience in web development & digital marketing.

 I've worked on a variety of projects for the affinity insurance market, which includes such notable clients as United Airlines MileagePlus as well as the National Education Association and many more.